skysqlinc/skysql-docs/docs/Data loading, Migration/Import-CSV-data.md

 After the command is executed, you will be prompted for a password.
 Enter the default password for your default user, the password you set for the default user, or the password for the database user you created.

-For each table that you want to import, execute the [LOAD DATA LOCAL INFILE](https://mariadb.com/docs/skysql-dbaas/ref/mdb/sql-statements/LOAD_DATA_INFILE/) statement to import the data from the TSV or CSV file into your MariaDB SkySQL database service.
+For each table that you want to import, execute the [LOAD DATA LOCAL INFILE](https://mariadb.com/docs/skysql-dbaas/ref/mdb/sql-statements/LOAD_DATA_INFILE/) statement to import the data from the TSV or CSV file into your SkySQL database service.

 For a TSV file: